-Given wash trading seems to lead to increased median prices, it naturally follows to ask whether this activity actually increases the profit of wash traders?
-To help answer this question, we collapsed the wash traders into groups based on their connectivity through trades.
-Since wash trading usually takes more than one wallet, we group buyer and seller as one entity if their transaction is flagged as wash trading.
-Filtering through every transaction, eventually we obtained a complete list of disjoint wash trading groups.
+Given wash trading seems to lead to increased median prices, it naturally follows to ask whether this activity actually increases short-term wash trader profits.
+To help answer this question, we grouped wash trading accounts based on their connectivity through trades.
+In particular, as wash trading usually involves more than one wallet, we group buyer and seller as one entity if their transaction is flagged as a wash trade.
 To illustrate, consider the following toy example involving 3 traders and 2 transactions.
 Suppose there are traders $A, B$, and $C$, in which the transaction from $A$ to $B$ is flagged as wash trade and the one from $B$ to $C$ is not.

-In this case, trader $A$ and $B$ are both considered to be wash traders and a single wash trading group that either makes a profit or takes a loss through their transaction with legitimate trader $C$.
+In this case, trader $A$ and $B$ are both considered to be wash traders and thus we classify them as a single wash-trading group that either makes a profit or takes a loss through their transaction with legitimate trader $C$.
 To calculate the profit, we gather the revenue and expense of each trader and wash group.

+Filtering through every transaction, we obtained a complete list of disjoint wash trading groups.
 We collapsed \LooksRareWashtraderCount wash traders on LooksRare into \LooksRareWashgroupCount disjoint wash trading groups.
 As for Blur, \BlurWashtraderCount wash traders were categorized into \BlurWashgroupCount wash groups.
 Similarly, on OpenSea, \OpenSeaWashtraderCount wash traders were grouped into \OpenSeaWashgroupCount disjoint wash trading groups.
 Excluding the traders who took a loss and those with profits over the 99th percentile to avoid extreme values, Figure~\ref{fig:trader_profit_comparison} compares the wash trading group to legitimate trader profits:

 These histograms visualize the profits earned by traders involved in wash trading versus those engaging in legitimate trading across both platforms.
 In each histogram, the x-axis represents the profit range in ETH, while the y-axis shows the number of traders or wash trading groups on a logarithmic scale, enabling a clear comparison of the frequency of profit amounts.